 You could train anywhere in the United States; there are many good residency programs, but none quite like Tulane.

-The Tulane Department of Obstetrics & Gynecology offers the combination of educational innovation, patient diversity, research excellence, career advancement and preparation for life-long learning.
-For these reasons, some have called Tulane "the best kept secret" in residency training programs.
+The Tulane Department of Obstetrics & Gynecology offers a unique combination of educational innovation, exposure to a broad patient population, research excellence, career advancement, and preparation for lifelong learning.
+For these reasons, some have called Tulane "the best-kept secret" in residency training programs.

 Goals for the four year program.